mmmelson/SnapClick/README.md

 ## Why SnapClick?

+I recently came across the browser version of [Command & Conquer: Red Alert](https://game.chronodivide.com) and got completely hooked.
+There's something oddly satisfying about building a Soviet war machine in your browser during coffee breaks ☕️

-I recently got hooked on playing Command & Conquer: Red Alert in browser.
-When buying units and tanks, I constantly needed to rapidly click the mouse to bulk purchase or cancel purchases.
-After trying several auto-clickers on GitHub - some unstable, others only supporting one click type - I decided to build my own tool.
+The problem?
+When buying units and tanks, I found myself frantically clicking like a maniac to bulk purchase or cancel orders.
+My index finger was getting a serious workout! 😅

+After trying several auto-clickers on GitHub - some crashed, others only did left-click - I thought, "Fine, I'll do it myself."
+And here we are.

-**SnapClick is born from this need: a simple, stable, and powerful auto-clicker that just works.**
+**SnapClick is born from the noble quest to save your clicking finger while conquering the world.
+A simple, stable, and powerful auto-clicker that just works.**

 ---